 From the reverberations of the drum in shopping centres to the crackle of ceremonial fires accompanying youth leaders fasting in solidarity with Chief Spence, this insurgence animated the resurgence of Indigenous culture through storied presence, shifting public consciousness and rupturing colonial silence to create space for the emergence of Indigenous futures.
 These deeply stirring, affective expressions, through language, music, performance, stories and song, shape embodied interactions creating communities of sense-making.
 Those who participate in and witness these experiences interpret them aesthetically and affectively.
 These felt experiences are bodily and sensory.
 Theresa Spence’s hunger strike served as a biopolitical rupture, a puncture to Canada’s performative image as an inclusive and welcoming state, thus intervening on the colonial body politic.
 In doing so, this action gave expression to the vibrancy of Indigenous lives.
 With her body on the line, laid bare for her community, nation and the world to see, she mirrored Canada’s colonial underpinnings and simultaneously created a sensory rupture, challenging hierarchical relations while gesturing to alternative, immanent Indigenous futures, reframed through the liveliness of emergent treaty relations.

 Emergence is more than a metaphor.
-In Kanaka Maoli ontology, it is “the materialization of knowledges and ways of becoming in a world that is, and in some ways is not yet still, one’s own” (Goldberg-Hiller and Silva 2015: 4).
+In Kanaka Maoli ontology, it is “the materialization of knowledges and ways of becoming in a world that is, and in some ways is not yet still, one’s own” (Goldberg-Hiller and Silva 2015, 4).
 This emergent temporal ethics brings forward ideas from past generations, honors stories that enable creative interpretations in the present, and envisions possible futures.
 Emergence is continuously in motion, evoking a multiplicity of knowledges, beings, practices and ways of life.
 Emergent life is rooted and rhizomatic, planted yet growing, connective and emanating.
 It decenters the primacy of anthropocentric agency and situates humans in relation to, not superior over, wider ecologies.
-As both a rooted and rhizomatic concept, emergent life is “at times subterranean, at times visible” (Goldberg-Hiller and Silva 2015: 5).
+As both a rooted and rhizomatic concept, emergent life is “at times subterranean, at times visible” (Goldberg-Hiller and Silva 2015, 5).
 To rupture the precarious state of emergency life, emergent life is rooted yet extensive, interrupting, refusing, regenerating, reframing, (re)creating.
-Spence’s hunger strike stands as an affirmative refusal (Coulthard 2014: 169; Martineau 2015: 43).
+Spence’s hunger strike stands as an affirmative refusal (Coulthard 2014, 169; Martineau 2015, 43).
 It refuses the rigid binary between Canadians and non-Indigenous peoples and reminds the nation that its edges are blurry.
 Canadians exist in relation to Indigenous peoples as treaty partners.
-As an affirmative refusal of Canada’s continuous colonial governmentality, the hunger strike birthed a radical movement for justice, putting the nation on notice, calling upon us all to bear witness to this emergence of Indigenous life.
-Read in these ways, the hunger strike is not a standalone event, but a relational call for reciprocal action for all treaty partners to transform and reimagine decolonial futures.
+As an affirmative refusal of Canada’s continuous colonial governmentality, Spence’s ceremonial fast birthed a radical movement for justice, putting the nation on notice, calling upon us all to bear witness to this emergence of Indigenous life.
+Read in these ways, a fast or hunger strike is not a standalone event, but a relational call for reciprocal action for all treaty partners to transform and reimagine decolonial futures.

 Angus, Charlie (2015).
 Children of the Broken Treaty.
 Regina: University of Regina Press.